Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ###### Power Management with Userspace tools

-There are multiple tools within userspace to enable aditional power management.
+There are multiple tools within userspace to enable additional power management.
 Only run one of these tools to avoid possible conflicts as they all work more or less in a similar way.
 Laptop Mode Tools (LMT) is the utility that is going to be configured, it is considered by many to be the de-facto utility for power management.

 <pre>
 pacaur -S laptop-mode-tools-git acpid bluez-utils wireless_tools ethtool